Browse Dictionary: Letter “S”

 in sahaj; in the Supreme Being.

-Grammar: noun, locative case; masculine, singular.
+Grammar : noun, locative case; masculine, singular.

-Etymology: Old Panjabi/Apabhransh - sahaj; Sanskrit - sahaj (सहज - born together, by birth, natural).
+Etymology : Old Panjabi/Apabhransh - sahaj; Sanskrit - sahaj (सहज - born together, by birth, natural).

 sahaji

-Grammar: noun, locative case; masculine, singular.
+Grammar : noun, instrumental case; masculine, singular.

-Etymology: Old Panjabi/Apabhransh - sahaj; Sanskrit - sahaj (सहज - born together, by birth, natural).
+Etymology : Old Panjabi/Apabhransh - sahaj; Sanskrit - sahaj (सहज - born together, by birth, natural).

 sahaji